sh1nata-piash1nlin/InformationSecurity/BufferOverFlow.md

 ## II.
 Conducting the attack:

-Every step has to be done like the attack on `bof1.c` file.
+Every initialized step has to be done like the attack on `bof1.c` file.

 If you want to print out this statement `printf("\nYou are on the right way!\n");`
 ```bash